defcron/games/webgl-game/README.md

 ## Next Steps

-- Add interactive pickups and more varied obstacle types.
+ - Add additional levels and extend the storyline.
+ - Integrate sound effects and improved visual feedback.
  - Refine physics for smoother movement and jumping.
-- Create objectives, scoring, and multiple levels.
  - Explore using a bundler and local asset pipeline as the project grows.